minoshim/qasMHD/2D/SERIAL/README.md

 - each problem directory retains its driver (`main.cpp`), initial conditions, parameters, macros, and a small `Makefile`;
 - `python/` contains visualization scripts linked from each problem directory.

-The sources in `2D/SERIAL/common/` are compiled separately for each problem, using that problem's `mymacros.hpp`.
+The sources in this directory's `common/` are compiled separately for each problem, using that problem's `mymacros.hpp`.
 They are not a precompiled class library.
 The repository-level `common/` supplies the numerical kernels in `libqasmhd.a`.

 | Problem | Class | Initial-condition source |
 | --- | --- | --- |